rchughye/tripping-octo-wight/README.md

 ===================
 http://projecteuler.net/problems

-All solutions and comment thought processes are entirely my own work
+All solutions and comment thought processes within the code are entirely my own work

 Cobb.py